DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 * It includes the value of the sale on the buyer's invoice
 * Only captured transactions are paid by Cielo to the merchant

-<aside class="notice"><strong>Warning:</strong> Capture is a deadline process.
+<aside class="notice"><strong>Warning:</strong> Capture is a process with a deadline.
 Check in without Cielo registering what is the enabled limit for your affiliation.
 After this period, it is not possible to perform the transaction Capture</aside>

 ### Total capture